cozy/cozy-stack/docs/permissions.md

 users.
 It can be done in two ways:

 -   If the other user also has a cozy, it can be a cozy-to-cozy sharing.
--   Else, the owner can give to him a link with a code.
+-   Else, the owner can give to him a link with a code or a shortcode.

 ## What is a permission?